Noah (2014 film): Racial issues

 The film was challenged for its lack of non-white cast members.
-Reverend Wil Gafney, a womanist, associate professor of Hebrew and Old Testament at the Lutheran Theological Seminary at Philadelphia, saw the film as a throwback to the Hollywood era of all-white casts and considered it worrisome in today's more multi-ethnic America.
+Reverend Wil Gafney, a womanist and associate professor of Hebrew and Old Testament at the Lutheran Theological Seminary at Philadelphia, saw the film as a throwback to the Hollywood era of all-white casts and considered it worrisome in today's more multi-ethnic America.
 She went on to state, "The Bible is the most multicultural piece of literature that most people will ever read.
 So a film about the Bible should reflect that diversity."

 Efrem Smith, of Los Angeles-based World Impact, critiqued the film as a throwback to the 1956 classic The Ten Commandments, where an all-white cast played Moses and Pharaoh.
 Smith stated that Noah deals with the curse of Ham by "simply erasing people of color from the story."

 Anthea Butler, an associate professor of religious studies at the University of Pennsylvania, said the casting choices send a troubling message: "It's a world where only white people get saved ... this doesn't look like the world that God created."

 However, "fittingly for a Biblical story", two of the characters are played by Jewish actors (Jennifer Connelly and Logan Lerman).
 Co-writer Ari Handel addressed the concerns surrounding race in an interview, where he stated: "From the beginning, we were concerned about casting, the issue of race.
 What we realized is that this story is functioning at the level of myth, and as a mythical story, the race of the individuals doesn't matter."